Empiria/llm-prompts/anvil.md

 - Event handling for user interactions
 - Navigation using the routing module
 - Validation feedback (presentation layer only)
+- **Utilize data bindings** for UI components to model attributes or form variables

 **Avoid in Forms**:
 - Business rule enforcement